-In accordance with ASC 350, the Company considers its gaming license at the Hollywood Casino Perryville property an indefinite-lived intangible asset that does not require amortization based on the Company's future expectations to operate this casino indefinitely, as well as the gaming industry's historical experience in renewing these intangible assets at minimal cost with various state gaming commissions.
+In accordance with ASC 350, the Company considers its gaming license at the Hollywood Casino Perryville property an indefinite-lived intangible asset that does not require amortization based on future expectations to operate this casino indefinitely, as well as the gaming industry's historical experience in renewing these intangible assets at minimal cost with various state gaming commissions.
 Rather, the Company's gaming license is tested annually, or more frequently if indicators of impairment exist, for impairment by comparing the fair value of the recorded asset to its carrying amount.
 If the carrying amount of the indefinite-life intangible asset exceeds its fair value, an impairment loss is recognized.
 Hollywood Casino Perryville's gaming license will expire in September 2025, fifteen years from the casino's opening date.
 The Company expects to expense any costs related to the gaming license renewal as incurred.
-The Company conducted its annual impairment assessment of the gaming license on October 1, 2019 using the Greenfield Method which estimates the fair value of the gaming license assuming the Company built a casino with similar utility to that of the existing facility.
+The Company conducts its annual impairment assessment of the gaming license on October 1st using the Greenfield Method which estimates the fair value of the gaming license assuming the Company built a casino with similar utility to that of the existing facility.
 This method also assumes a theoretical start-up company going into business without any assets other than the intangible asset being valued.
 Based upon these assumptions and the Company's current forecasted cash flows for this reporting unit, the gaming license was not impaired.
-At both December 31, 2019 and 2018, the gaming license had a carrying value of \$9.6 million.
+At both December 31, 2020 and 2019, the gaming license had a carrying value of \$9.6 million.
+As described in Note 6, the Company's other intangible assets balance at December 31, 2020 has been reclassified to Assets held for sale.